Oded Brandwein

-Oded David Brandwein (עודד דוד ברנדווין; born 15 February 1988) is an Israeli-Polish professional basketball player for Bnei Herzliya in the Israeli Basketball Premier League.
+Oded David Brandwein (עודד דוד ברנדווין; born 15 February 1988) is an Israeli-Polish professional basketball player who last played for Bnei Herzliya in the Israeli Basketball Premier League.

 Early life

 Brandwein was born in Petah Tikva, he played for Bnei Hasharon youth team.
 Brandwein also played for HaYovel, Herzliya high school team and led them to the state finals in 2006.

 Professional career

 Early years (2006–2011)

 In 2006, Brandwein started his professional career with Bnei Hasharon.

 On January 21, 2010, Brandwein signed with Hapoel Afula for the rest of the season.

 Poland (2011–2014)

 On September 11, 2011, Brandwein signed with the Polish team Kotwica Kołobrzeg for the 2011–12 season.
 Brandwein played 37 games for Kotwica and averaged 12.1 points and 4 assists per game.

 On June 26, 2012, Brandwein signed with Czarni Słupsk for the 2012–13 season.
 On December 23, 2012, Brandwein recorded a career-high 31 points, shooting 8-of-13 from the field, along with seven assists in a 94–104 loss to Turów Zgorzelec.
 Brandwein helped Słupsk reach the 2013 Polish League Playoffs as the sixth seed, but they eventually were eliminated by Zielona Góra in the Quarterfinals.

 On July 29, 2013, Brandwein signed with AZS Koszalin for the 2013–14 season.